zold-io/zold/README.md

 * `time` is the ISO-8601 UTC date and time of when your node started to calculate the score.

-* `strength` is the amount of tailing zeros the hash contains.
+* `strength` is the number of trailing zeros the hash contains.

 * `hash` is the SHA-256 hash of the score text.